ocymum/trippi-sparql/README.md

     cd trippi-sparql-update ; mvn clean install

-This will result in a large JAR in the `target/` directory which contains the connector and its dependencies.
+This will result in a large `trippi-sparql-update-*.jar` JAR in the `target/` directory which contains the connector and its dependencies.
 To use this connector with Fedora 3, this large JAR can be dropped into the `WEB-INF/lib/` directory of a Fedora 3 web-application.
 Then, a `<datastore/>` element must be configured in `fedora.fcfg`.
 An example is shown below featuring the various parameters available.
 For each parameter except `connectorClassName` and `sparqlUpdateEndpoint`, a default will be used if no `<param/>` element for that parameter is supplied.

     <datastore id="sparqlUpdateTriplestore">
         <comment>Triplestore addressed by SPARQL-over-HTTP used by the Resource Index</comment>